Meet Our Coaches

 Theresa Stanley - CESA 11

-Theresa has joined CESA #11 as an Educational Consultant with an emphasis on Literacy Support and Coaching.
-She has her Reading Specialist degree along with a Master's Degree in education.
-Theresa brings 18 years of educational experience to her coaching collaborations and has been a special education teacher and an elementary classroom teacher.
-Theresa most recently worked as a K-12 district Reading Specialist before her current employment with CESA 11.
+Theresa is a CESA #11 Educational Consultant and Reading Specialist with an emphasis on Literacy Support and Coaching.
+Theresa brings 22 years of educational experience to her coaching collaborations; she has been a special education teacher and a classroom teacher.
+Theresa's work as a district-wide Reading Specialist allows her to understand school districts with a systems-level approach to education.
+Theresa believes that coaching is a partnership where teams work together - with students always as the center.

 Amanda Trautt - CESA 12